 The sunny master bedroom is painted in two tones, a fresh white and a deep grey that lines up with the headboard, wraps up over the ceiling and down the opposite wall.
 We designed the headboard and Bertoia-inspired bench in bright turquoise… Pillows on the headboard are made from remnants of the sofa upholstery, and cut mirrors reflect the geometric terrariums that hang from the ceiling.
 The three thread-wrapped arrows were made by Brooklyn artists Fredericks & Mae.

-In the guest bedroom our clients asked us to “go crazy with color” so we did.The project manager for Brooklyn Brownstone was JHID designer Chelsie Lee.
+In the guest bedroom our clients asked us to “go crazy with color” so we did.The senior designer for the Brooklyn Brownstone project was Chelsie Lee.